EPFL-LCN/neuronaldynamics-exercises/README.md

 ## Brian2

 We are currently rewriting the examples to use the more recent [Brian2 Simulator](https://github.com/brian-team/brian2).
-These are available on the [brian2 branch](https://github.com/EPFL-LCN/neuronaldynamics-exercises/tree/brian2).
+These are available on the [master branch](https://github.com/EPFL-LCN/neuronaldynamics-exercises/tree/master).

 ## License